 The late Al Siebert wrote in his book, The Survivor Personality that people who are stronger, smarter and more skillful at handling life's difficulties are those who are strong in their 3-dimensions of self - self-esteem, self-confidence & self-concept - which I've come to identify as what constitute the "Happy Psyche" as these are what will help one maintain positivity regardless of situation.
 (Note: The details of this section are not extracted in its original form from The Survivor Personality but have been modified for the purpose of this site.)

-Your overall sense of self-worth or personal value
+Your overall sense of self-worth

 People with strong self-esteem feel less vulnerable to the negative opinions of others.
 External points of reference such as job titles and paychecks are not the real source of anyone's self-esteem for if it is, once they are taken away, so does a person's self-esteem.
 Its real source comes from living in alignment with one's true and best self.